 Ryan Sweezey is a singer/songwriter from just outside of Boston, Mass., currently based in Burlington, Vt.
 His acoustic-based pop/rock draws on a variety of influences from several decades.
 His favorite artists, who come out heavily in his songs, are Augustana, Counting Crows, Matt Nathanson and Matchbox Twenty.
 Other major influences include Tom Petty, the Rolling Stones and the Allman Brothers.
 Blending together these elements with his own style, Sweezey shows a level of maturity in his writing, lyrically and musically, well beyond his years.
 He also displays an impressive amount of musicality built up over several years of relentless performing.

 Showing an interest in music from an early age, Ryan was prone to belting out Jimmy Buffett songs before being old enough to know what most of the words meant.
 Upon entering middle school in 2002, he began playing sax in the school band and would continue to play alto and bari sax through the end of high school.
 In 2004, he started playing guitar and became a regular singer for the first time when he joined chorus in 2007.
-He graduated from Lynnfield High School in 2010 and that fall entered Northeastern University in Boston.
+He graduated from Lynnfield High School in 2010 after performing at many of the school’s CoffeeHouses, and that fall entered Northeastern University in Boston.
 A four-year member of the campus’ all-male a cappella group, the UniSons, Ryan graduated from Northeastern in 2014.

 Ryan began writing his own music in 2007, and released his first studio album “No Hollywood Star” in 2012, following it up with “Fall” in 2013, both with the help of Brian Maes.